ubc-library-rc/gephi-palladio/README.md

-# gephi-palladio
-Network Visualization Using Gephi and Palladio
+# Network Visualization Using Gephi and Palladio

 Link to workshop: https://ubc-library-rc.github.io/gephi-palladio/